The Message (Firefly): Synopsis

 The show opens on a space station, and a barker extolling an exhibit featuring "proof of alien life".
-Inside the exhibit, Simon and Kaylee stare at a tall, illuminated cylinder that holds a strange and apparently dead creature.
-The doctor declares that it is a mutated cow fetus, not an alien.
+Inside the exhibit, Simon and Kaylee stare at a tall, illuminated cylinder that holds a strange and apparently dead creature that is actually a mutated cow fetus.
 Simon uses this moment alone with the engineer to attempt to get closer to her, but when he mentions that the other women he knows are either married (Zoe), professional (Inara), or related to him (River), Kaylee leaves in a huff.
 As Kaylee departs, Zoe and Wash console Simon.

 Back in the concourse, Inara tries to convince Mal to let her help fence the Lassiter they stole but Mal insists on keeping her out of that side of the business.
 He then checks in with the station postmaster, who passes two packages along with Serenity's mail.
-Jayne arrives to find that his mother has sent him a home-knitted cap, and he proudly dons it.
-The others observe the headgear with a mixture of amusement and sarcasm.
-The other shipped item is a huge crate addressed to Mal and Zoe.
+Jayne arrives to find that his mother has sent him a home-knitted cap, while the other shipped item is a huge crate addressed to Mal and Zoe.
 They open it to discover a dead body, the corpse of Private Tracey Smith (Jonathan M. Woodward).

 Seven years earlier, at the Battle of Du-Khang, the young Private Tracey calmly prepares a meal behind cover, not knowing an Alliance soldier is sneaking up on him.
 Just as the latter is about to shoot, Zoe appears behind him and cuts his throat.
 While she lectures the boy about not giving away his position, Mal comes running in, firing his gun and screaming loudly.
 Tracey is injured when the Alliance fires on their position.
 Mal and Zoe grab Tracey and their shell-shocked lieutenant and bug out with the rest of their unit.

 Back in the present, the two ex-soldiers puzzle over the "decently preserved" corpse of their former comrade.
 Hauling the box aboard Serenity, they find a recorded message from Tracey.
 He apparently anticipated trouble from some unsavory associates and has asked them to ship his body home to St. Albans, finishing the message with an old saying from the war, "When you can't run anymore, you crawl, and when you can't do that...well, yeah, you know the rest."
 Back on the station, two Alliance marshals and their commander, Lieutenant Womack (Richard Burgi), threaten the postmaster into telling them where to find Tracey's coffin.